syncfusion-content/blazor-docs/blazor/pivot-table/grouping.md

 ---
 layout: post
 title: Grouping in Blazor Pivot Table Component | Syncfusion
-description: Learn about Grouping in Blazor Pivot Table component of Syncfusion, and more details.
+description: Learn here all about Grouping in Syncfusion Blazor Pivot Table component and more.
 platform: Blazor
 control: Pivot Table
 documentation: ug
 ---

-# Grouping
+# Grouping in Blazor Pivot Table Component

 > This feature is applicable only for relational data source.